 After all, it’s economic forces, not market noise, that drive medium-to-long-term asset class performance.
 That’s why it’s important not to react to market noise, and instead to reallocate investment portfolios only in an entirely new economic environment.

 There are a few factors that we expect to shake the markets in 2020:

-We previously studied past presidential impeachments’ effects on the markets, and concluded that a presidential impeachment has .
+We previously studied past presidential impeachments’ effects on the markets, and concluded that a presidential impeachment has no significant impact.
 Regardless, President Trump’s impeachment in the Democratic-dominated House is unlikely to result in a conviction in the Republican-dominated Senate.
 Though the impeachment has gotten a lot of media attention, it won’t get nearly as much attention as the US general election in 2020 will get.